 Pivot Table is one of the most powerful tools in Excel to present the summary of a larger dataset efficiently.
-Besides, a Slicer is an interactive tool while filtering the Pivot Table.
+Besides, a Slicer is an interactive tool for filtering the Pivot Table.
 Unfortunately, the Slicer might not work perfectly because of some reasons.
 In this instructive session, I’ll present 3 issues for the report connections slicer not showing all pivot tables including the way to fix these issues.

 What Is Report Connections Feature in Excel Pivot Table?